Iyed0092/Multimodal-Clinical-Decision-Support-System/README.md

 ## 📊 Experimental Results & Performance Analysis

 ### 1. Dataset & Methodology
-To ensure rigorous evaluation, we utilized the **BraTS 2021** dataset.
-Since the official test set labels are withheld by the challenge organizers (evaluation server), we implemented a strict **80/20 Hold-Out Split** on the provided training data:
+To ensure rigorous evaluation, I utilized the **BraTS 2021** dataset.
+Since the official test set labels are withheld by the challenge organizers (evaluation server), I implemented a strict **80/20 Hold-Out Split** on the provided training data:
 * **Training Set (80%):** 295 patients used for optimization.
 * **Test Set (20%):** 74 patients completely unseen during training, used exclusively for the final performance report.